drsimonturega/byte_generator/README.md

 Using base 2 tool to convert an interger to a binary value. this is contained within the dec_to_bin.py and dec_bin.py

 ### Milestone 3: byte generator
-Puting code in to a generator
+Puting code in to a generator.
+This is the in the byt_gen.py script.

 ### Milestone 4
 Refactor and optimize code

 ### Running instructions
+python3 byt_gen.py